Nonlinear travelling waves on non-Euclidean spaces: vis-a-vis contact structures

 the second step coming from the anisotropic homogeneity.
 Again

-the second step coming from a change of variables. \\ Comparing and we see that $(1 - 7\sigma)p > p - 8\sigma$, meaning $p < \frac{8}{7}$.
-This also takes care of the endpoint case of $8/7$. \end{proof} \begin{remark} One observes that similar arguments can be used to show that the estimate of $p < 4/3$ in Lemma 4.3 of ~\cite{T1} is sharp. \end{remark}
+the second step coming from a change of variables.
+Comparing (\ref{and1}) and (\ref{and2}), we see that $(1 - 7\sigma)p > p - 8\sigma$, meaning $p < \frac{8}{7}$.
+This also takes care of the endpoint case of $8/7$. \end{proof} \begin{remark} One observes that similar scaling tricks, as in (\ref{sharpt1}), can be used to show that the estimate of $1 < p < 3$ as in (\ref{sharpt2}) (which is quoted from Proposition 4.2 of ~\cite{T1}) is sharp. \end{remark}